Film and photography project brought to you by The-Latest.com

 I hate war as only a soldier who has lived it can, only as one who has seen its brutality, its futility, its stupidity.

 General Dwight D. Eisenhower

-Marc Wadsworth was project manager and film producer.
+Marc Wadsworth was project manager, film producer and director.
 He is a highly experienced working journalist, broadcaster, published author and Editor of The-Latest.Com.
 A visiting lecturer in journalism at a world-renowned university in London, he is also a community trainer who has worked as a Morley College tutor at Kids Company.
 He did his master’s degree in Contemporary British History at King’s College, London, achieving a distinction, and is a Fellow of the Royal Society of Arts.

 Pam Fraser Solomon